shirleyobih1/path-cc.github.io/_events/HTCondorWeek-2022.md

     Registration is now open for HTCondor Week 2022 to be held May 23-26 virtually and in-person at the Fluno Center on the University of Wisconsin-Madison campus.
 We are planning a hybrid event.
 start_date: 2022-05-23
 end_date: 2022-05-26
-location: "University of Wisconsin-Madison and Virtually"
+location: "UW-Madison and Virtual"
 link: "http://htcondor.org/HTCondorWeek2022"
-image: ""
+image: "/images/HTCondor_Banner.jpg"
-header_image: ""
+header_image: "/images/HTCondor_Banner.jpg"
 ---

 {% capture main %}